TheArturthur/CoppermindScraper/Cosmere/Yolen.md

 ### The Shattering of Adonalsium
 At some point, sixteen Yolish people, not all of whom were human, came together to kill Adonalsium for various reasons.
 The [[Shattering of Adonalsium\|Shattering of Adonalsium]], as it came to be known, dramatically altered the entire cosmere.
 All [[Investiture\|Investiture]] that once belonged to Adonalsium was divided between the [[Shard\|Shards]] created by its death, and the preexisting magic systems were altered in how they functioned.
 Following the Shattering, most Shards left Yolen to go their own separate ways.
 Many humans have also abandoned it, spreading across the cosmere.
 Over the following millennia, it has become hidden in some way, shrouded from prying eyes, making reaching and researching it extremely difficult.
 By the time of the [[True Desolation\|True Desolation]] on Roshar, its remaining population is small.
+Due to certain factors, technological advancement on Yolen after the Shattering progressed slowly, with other planets consistently surpassing it in technological advancement.

 ## Magic
 Yolen appears to have several magic systems, though only two are known.